nw2s/b2-dsp-open/README.md

 ## Status

+[19-Nov-2016]
 A good portion of the hardware design is complete.
 The panel design is complete and most of the conponent selection is done.
 The panel board has a little bit of work with regards to spacing and vertical alignment, but is otherwise complete.
 The mainboard still has a bit of layout work to do to be able to fit everything in with a minimum of interference.
 There is still a decent amount of work there and prototyping to do.

+Software-wise, I'm primarily working through some issue with the AM57x with the TI Linux kernel and access to the DSP chips via OpenCL.
+Much of the controller/worker architecture is completed and there is support for a wide array of USB devices.
+I'm actively building out playable patches for some specific devices.

 [You can see what I'm probably working on in Jira](https://nw2sdevices.atlassian.net/secure/RapidBoard.jspa?rapidView=2&projectKey=B2).
-Since this is a very small team, it doesn't get updated as often as it shoudld, but it will give you an idea of some of the recent accomplishments and near-future tasks.
+Since this is a very small team, it doesn't get updated as often as it shoudld, but it will give you an idea of some of the recent accomplishments and near-future goals.
 If you aren't familiar with a Kanban board, that is technically how I'm working through the tasks.

 ## Licensing
 The nw2s::b2/dsp is an open source project.
 Both the hardware and the software are released as open-source.